the-overdriven/g2-nb-install-guide/README.md

 ## nice to have settings
 ### hotkeys
-jump on left alt/ctrl
+ - jump on left alt/ctrl
+ - ...
 ### Gothic.ini
-playLogoVideos=0
+ - playLogoVideos=0
+ - ...
 ### F11
-HDR
+ - HDR
+ - fullscreen borderless (to fix alt-tab)